Are you using Microsoft Teams for live online teaching, training and webinars?

 This link will take you to a YouTube tutorial about setting up polls.

 If you would like your participants to work on a Word document or another file, share the link in chat or in the channel.
 You can all work on the document in real time or look at it later.

 Participants can take notes in the side pane and share them with the other people in the room.

-Follow this link to a YouTube tutorial about using multiple Teams rooms.
+Follow this link to a YouTube tutorial on creating breakout rooms in Teams.

 Using Screenshare, you can allow participants to see the teacher view and at the same time ask them to take part using their mobile device, or by opening a new tab on their browser.